benlk/kowloon-manifesto/index.md

 : Density is measured in people per square mile.
 Spreading people out horizontally makes the density number go down.
 Keeping people confined to ground level means they have no personal space.
 The only way to space people out while keeping density is to space people out vertically.
 The best way to do that is by building taller buildings.

 Remove zoning barriers to density
 : The major obstacle to dense housing is that it's illegal.
-Dense walkable urban development like Kowloon Walled City is illegal to build in many major American cities.
-Let's make it legal.
+This kind of smart, walkable, mixed-use urbanism is illegal to build in most American cities.[^18] Let's make it legal.

 Colocate transit and housing
 : Don't surround your transit stations with unwalkable moats of parking lots.
 Build housing and jobs right next to the transit stations.[^7] Make it easy for everyone to walk to work.